anmacagno/donations-api/README.md

 The objective of this project is the implementation of some endpoints to manage donations.
 With this development I want to show some of my skills as a software engineer.

-For the implementation I used Ruby on Rails configured only as an API.
+For the implementation I used Ruby on Rails 7.0 configured only as an API.

 The API consists of the following endpoints:

+- Public
+    - POST /login
+    - POST /donations
+- Private
     - GET /donations
-- POST /donations
     - PUT /donations/:id
     - DELETE /donations/:id

 ### Prerequisites